Brockington College: School values

-The school has eight key values ('Compassion', 'Forgiveness', 'Justice', 'Koinonia’, 'Perseverance’, ‘Wisdom’, ‘Learning’ and ‘Respect’) that inform the school's assembly programme and Collective Worship Programme; these are the cornerstones for teaching within the school.
+The school has eight key values ('Compassion', 'Forgiveness', 'Justice', 'Koinonia', 'Perseverance', 'Wisdom', 'Learning' and 'Respect') which inform the school's assembly programme and Collective Worship Programme.
+These values are the cornerstones for teaching within the school.

-Student voice

-Each tutor group has elected representatives who meet once a term, deciding priorities and liaising with the senior leadership team.
-Student Voice pupils also play a significant role in staff recruitment (forming formal interview panels) and the promotion of the school.

 Facilities

-The college offers bookable rooms and facilities for outside groups.
+The college offers bookable rooms and facilities for use by outside groups.
 Regular sporting events are hosted using the College's facilities, including the 3G Artificial Grass Football Pitch (AGP), main indoor sports hall, and Multi Use Games Area (MUGA).